This post contains affiliate links.

 - Onion and Garlic: The base of any good risotto!

-Step 1: Sauté the veggies
+Step 1: Sauté The Veggies

 Melt the butter in a large skillet over medium heat.
 Add the onion, garlic, mushrooms, and thyme.
 Cook, stirring often, until the onion is soft and the mushrooms have sweat out their moisture.
-It should take about 8 minutes.

-Step 2: Add the farro
+Step 2: Add The Farro

-Step 3: Let it simmer
+Step 3: Let It Simmer

 Add the vegetable broth, cover, and cook until the farro is tender but still a little chewy, about 40 to 45 minutes.
-If you have a parmesan rind, throw it in the pot now for extra cheesy flavor.

-Step 4: Assemble and serve
+Step 4: Assemble and Serve

 Stir in the parmesan so it melts, and then stir in the frozen peas.
-Season generously with salt and pepper to taste, and serve immediately.
+Season generously with salt and black pepper to taste, and serve immediately.

 Add-ons to try